proatgram/SudoCraft/README.md

 cmake --build .
 ```
 # Running
-In the command line, run 'sudocraft'.
+In the command line, run `sudocraft`.